 Have you ever thought of playing a role in a science fiction movie?
-Traveling around Mars and moon while fighting the demons of darkness?
+Traveling around Mars and the moon while fighting the demons of darkness?
 Qeshm Island, as mysterious as it might sound, it’s full of color and life.
-You can experience fear from the sounds of hidden ghosts in Valley of Stars, or joy from waking up by the scene of sun rising above Persian Gulf.
+You can experience fear from the sounds of hidden ghosts in Valley of Stars or joy from waking up to the scene of the sun rising above the Persian Gulf.
 A great choice for nature and animal lovers and adventurers to get familiar with Iran’s stunning heritages.
-Keep up with Iran Doostan to know about where to visit in Qeshm Island.
+Keep up with Iran Doostan to know about Things to do in Qeshm Island.

-Chahkooh Canyon (Mountain of Wells) located at the east part of the island, is one of the most popular geological surprises of Qeshm; a masterpiece created by erosion.
+Chahkooh Canyon (Mountain of Wells) located in the east part of the island, is one of the most popular geological surprises of Qeshm; a masterpiece created by erosion.
 People who once lived in this fascinating creation used one of the geological fault lines through the earth to harvest water into the wells.
-Since then it has been called Mountain of Wells, because of the presence of water wells at the mouth of the valley.
-The shapes and forms that you observe here are made out of the sand over millions of years.
+Since then it has been called the Mountain of Wells, because of the presence of water wells at the mouth of the valley.
+The shapes and forms that you observe here are made out of sand over millions of years.
 The age of it goes back to years when it was underwater and now by natural circumstances like heat, earthquake, wind, etc. this scenery is made.
-When you first visit this place you won’t believe you’re on earth, it feels like you’re on Mars or on another planet.
+When you first visit this place you won’t believe you’re on earth, it feels like you’re on Mars or another planet.
 You will discover mysterious and different places to walk around and explore new areas.
-So make sure you wear a suitable pair of shoes and bring water as much as you think it might be needed.
-Otherwise you might drink rain water that has been collected by the wells during time.
-The best seasons to visit Chahkooh Canyon is autumn and winter.
+So make sure you wear a suitable pair of shoes and bring water as much as you think might be needed.
+Otherwise, you might drink rainwater that has been collected by the wells over time.
+The best seasons to visit Chahkooh Canyon are autumn and winter.
 So prepare your cameras for taking brilliant pictures of the outstanding canyon.

 Opening hours: 8 am – 5 pm